-A hidden pair occurs when two digits can only be placed in the same two cells within a house.
+A hidden pair occurs when two digits can only be placed in the same two cells within a house, even though those cells have other candidates too.

 Two candidates appear in only two cells within a house (row, column, or box).

-These two cells might have other candidates, making the pair "hidden".
+These two cells might have other candidates, making the pair "hidden" among the extras.

 Since these two digits must go in these two cells, all other candidates can be removed from these cells.